-Many film enthusiasts consider Robert Towne’s Oscar-winning script for the 1974 Paramount film Chinatown to be the best screenplay of all time.
-But the film as a whole, though universally well-regarded, somehow never seems to rate the same hyperbolic claim.
-The implication, then, is that director Roman Polanski failed to fully exploit the potential of the screenplay, or that the casting of Jack Nicholson, Fay Dunaway, and John Huston missed the mark.
-When one considers these unintentional criticisms the praising of this script rather than the entire film becomes fairly ridiculous.
-Anyone who has actually read Towne’s various drafts would surely conclude that the film Chinatown is a perfect realization of one of the richest and most ambitious (but also long and confusing) screenplays ever written, and that director Roman Polanski and producer Robert Evans’ contributions to the shaping of the final screenplay, as well as Chinatown's casting and execution, make it a solid contender for the best picture of all time.
+Many film enthusiasts, including me, consider Robert Towne's Oscar-winning script for the 1974 Paramount film Chinatown to be the best screenplay of all time.
+But the film as a whole, though universally well regarded, somehow rarely seems to rate the same hyperbolic claim.
+The implication is that director Roman Polanski failed to fully exploit the potential of that screenplay, or that the casting of Jack Nicholson, Faye Dunaway, and John Huston missed the mark, or the production, personally overseen by Paramount Pictures production chief Robert Evans, didn't live up to the screenplay's potential.
+No matter the angle of any implied criticism, the praising of this script rather than the entire film becomes ridiculous.
+Anyone who has actually read Towne's various drafts would surely conclude that the film Chinatown is a perfect realization of one of the richest and most ambitious (but also long and confusing) screenplays ever written.
+The indisputable contributions of Polanski and Evans to the shaping of the final screenplay, as well as to Chinatown's casting and execution, make it a solid contender for the greatest movie ever made.

-Maybe the inclination to praise the screenplay over the film arises because Chinatown is a cerebral movie—neither visceral like a comedy or action picture nor emotional like a romance or a fantasy film.
-But intellectual stimulation is no less cinematic than thrills, chills, laughs, or tears.
+Perhaps the inclination to praise the screenplay over the film itself is because Chinatown is a cerebral movie—neither visceral like a comedy or action picture nor emotional like a romance or a fantasy film.
+But intellectual stimulation is no less cinematic than thrills, chills, laughs, and tears.
 The power to provoke thought is one of the most essential things that movies in general, and this one in particular, have to offer.
+Recently, after the #metoo awakening, I've wondered if the long-standing focus on the screenplay was a convenient ways for programmers to ignore Polanski's status as an admitted and convicted sex offender.
+Chinatown is still screened in revival houses that would never consider running films by directors who've been accused of similar crimes even if they have not been convicted.
+Why is that?
+Does Chinatown transcend its "auteur," or does the theory just not apply in this case?
+I can't imagine any auteur-centric critic using their dreaded term "journeyman director" to describe Roman Polanski!

 Chinatown is, first and foremost, a terrific story.
 As in all the best detective fiction, the investigation of a current case uncovers the long-buried secrets of a crime from the past.
 No movie accomplishes this uncovering as masterfully as Chinatown.
 Its rich and complex plotline brims with deceptions, red herrings, clever reversals, and parallel mysteries about familial, civic, and environmental violations.